AntiLibrary5/taming-motion/README.md

 Note: ensure `libboost-dev`, `gcc`, `g++` are installed on your system.

 ### TO-DO
+- [x] Download HumanML3D dataset
-[ x ] Download HumanML3D dataset
+- [ ] Visualize HumanML3D dataset
-[ ] Train a VQ-GAN codebook and visualize reconstructions [ ] Train a masked autoencoder on top of the learnt motion codebook
+- [ ] Train a VQ-GAN codebook and visualize reconstructions
+- [ ] Train a masked autoencoder on top of the learnt motion codebook